microsoft/azure-health-AI-services-samples/samples/ta4h-container-e2e-sample/README.md

 | **CPU** | 4 | 6
 | **Memory** | 10 | 12

+**IMPORTANT: The setup can currently only process documents where the processing does not take longer then 24 hours.
+The service will clear the Queue after 24 hours, this will be fixed in the upcoming version **

 ## Architecture

 The .Net Core Client Console Application sends one or more documents to the Azure Kubernetes Cluster (max 25).